 CV

-Dr. Yoel Guzansky is a senior researcher and head of the Gulf Program at the Institute for National Security Studies (INSS) and a non-resident Scholar at the Middle East Institute in Washington, D.C.
+Dr. Yoel Guzansky is a senior researcher and the Head of the Gulf Program at the Institute for National Security Studies (INSS), as well as an associate fellow at the Middle East Institute (MEI) in Washington, D.C.

-Dr. Guzansky coordinated Iran and Gulf affairs at the National Security Council in the Prime Minister's Office.
-He served under four National Security Advisors and three Prime Ministers.
-Additionally, he has advised various government ministries, including the Ministry of Strategic Affairs and the Ministry of Intelligence.
+Prior to joining INSS, Dr. Guzansky coordinated Iran and Gulf-related affairs at the National Security Council in the Prime Minister’s Office, serving under four National Security Advisors and three Prime Ministers.
+He has also advised government ministries, including the Ministry for Strategic Affairs and the Ministry of Intelligence, as well as leading private-sector companies.

-His research focuses on Gulf politics & security, and includes strategic issues in the Middle East, such as regime stability and nuclear proliferation.
-Dr. Guzansky has been a visiting fellow at Stanford University, an Israel Institute fellow, and a Fulbright Scholar.
+His research focuses on the security, politics, and economy of the Arab Gulf states and encompasses broader strategic issues in the Middle East, primarily nuclear proliferation.
+Dr. Guzansky has been a visiting fellow at Stanford University and is a recipient of a Fulbright Award.
+He regularly participates in international conferences and is a visiting scholar at international research institutes.

 Yoel Guzansky